Year of entry 2024

-Engagement with a wide range of chemistry-related subjects is promoted, ensuring that the course is highly interdisciplinary and contains expertise from a range of specialisms, including chemistry, food science and nutrition, physics, chemical biology and material science.
+You’ll engage with a wide range of chemistry-related subjects, ensuring that the course is highly interdisciplinary and contains expertise from a range of specialisms, including chemistry, food science and nutrition, physics, chemical biology and material science.
 You'll have the opportunity to be taught by experts across faculties, to gain the skills and knowledge to work in a multidisciplinary environment.

-You'll gain extensive hands-on practical experience within the laboratory by undertaking a practical skills module, and by carrying out an independent original research project.
-Optional modules may provide the chance to build up specialist knowledge in areas that align with your interests and career aspirations.
+You'll gain extensive hands-on practical experience within the laboratory by undertaking a practical skills module and by carrying out an independent original research project.
+Optional modules will give you the chance to build up specialist knowledge in areas that align with your interests and career aspirations.

 Why study at Leeds:

-- Tailor the degree to suit your specific interests with a selection of optional modules to choose from including modern medicinal chemistry, ceramics, polymers and composites and food analysis.
+- Tailor the course to specialise in your career interests with a selection of optional modules to choose from including modern medicinal chemistry, ceramics, polymers and composites and physical aspects of food.

-- As part of your research project, access industry-standard specialist facilities such as state-of-the-art NMR instruments, a cutting-edge CCD-based X-ray diffractometer, MALDI-TOF mass spectrometry, and scanning electron microscopy.
+- Access industry-standard specialist facilities as part of your research project, such as state-of-the-art NMR instruments, a cutting-edge CCD-based X-ray diffractometer, electrospray and MALDI-TOF mass spectrometry, and scanning electron microscopy.

-- Experience expert theoretical and practical teaching delivered by a programme team made up of academics who specialise in a wide range of chemistry topics.
+- Experience excellent practical and theoretical teaching delivered by a programme team with a wealth of expertise and experience across many chemistry topics.

-Accreditation of a university course by professional and statutory bodies is a mark of assurance that particular standards are met.
-Masters accreditation provides access to qualified membership of the Royal Society of Chemistry and forms a basis for satisfying the academic requirements for the Royal Society of Chemistry’s award of Chartered Chemist (CChem), through further study or continuing professional development.
+This Masters degree forms a basis for satisfying the academic requirements for the Royal Society of Chemistry’s award of Chartered Chemist (CChem), through further study or continuing professional development.

-You'll study compulsory modules on Advanced Topics in Chemistry, and Laboratory Skills for Chemists, and undertake an extended laboratory project.
-Within Advanced Topics in Chemistry, you'll be able to select particular topics to focus on.
-Optional modules in, for example, Polymer Chemistry, Food Science and Nutrition, Soft Matter Physics, Materials Science, and Colour Chemistry will give you the chance to build up specialist knowledge in areas that align with your interests and career aspirations.
+You'll study compulsory modules on advanced topics in chemistry and laboratory skills for chemists and undertake an extended laboratory project.
+Within the advanced topics in chemistry, you'll be able to select particular topics to focus on.
+Optional modules in, for example, polymer chemistry, food science and nutrition, soft matter physics, materials science and colour chemistry will give you the chance to build up specialist knowledge in areas that align with your interests and career aspirations.

 The focal point of the degree course is your extended research project.
 Your supervisor will help you to select a project that is right for you, in an area that interests and motivates you.
 This is your chance to make your own contribution to science.
 The project will equip you with the independent research and critical thinking skills that you'll draw on throughout your future career.